Story and photos by Dr. Michael Lim The Travelling Gourmet TM

 Kz in German stands for Konzentrationslager.
 It was where the wicked and despicable Nazis and SS imprisoned millions of people just for being Jews, homosexuals, a cripple or handicapped person or retarded/mentally subnormal person, a Gypsy and other enemies of the State as well as Commandos and allied POWs.
-Jehovah’s Witnesses and Communists were also incarcerated her.
+Jehovah’s Witnesses and Communists were also incarcerated here.
 Absolutely horrible and totally inhuman!
 The prisoners were subjected to cruel and macabre medical experiments, abused, beaten, tortured, starved, made to do hard labour, and ultimately exterminated or KILLED.
-Like vultures they would strip all articles of value form the prisoners and even extract their gold teeth form their jaws!
-It was yet another example of man’s extreme inhumanity to this fellow man.
+Like vultures they would strip all articles of value from the prisoners and even extract their gold teeth from their jaws!
+Teeth were pulled uput with no local analgesic caUSING THE PRISONERS UNBELIEVABLE PAIN!
+It was yet another example of man’s extreme inhumanity to his fellow man.
 There were over 500 Kzs all over Germany and in the countries occupied by Nazi Germany.
 Their standard uniform…the terrible vertical striped pyjamas.

 As I walked along wide streets with little mom and pop shops and houses, I heard birds singing merrily as they flew about the tree lined streets.
 It was quite a long walk and took some 21 minutes to reach there.
 There was a Visitor Centre and all was very well organised and spick and span.
 Sachsenhausen today is a Museum.